edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 -   The request body is taken into consideration for:

     -   `x-www-form-urlencoded` values
-    -   Ensuring a unique cache-key
+    -   Ensuring a unique cache key

 -   Defining a large maximum request body size may impact data delivery performance.